erikenbody/markdown-cv/index.md

 Richard G. and Reba Beidleman Award in Ecology “Awarded to a Colorado College student demonstrating outstanding potential for becoming a professional ecologist and/or field biologist.”

-## Invited Seminars and Visiting Lectures
+## Invited Seminars & Visiting Lectures

 `2018`
 Genetic, transcriptional, and endocrine factors drive evolutionary transitions in female ornamentation.
 Department of Biological and Environmental Sciences Seminar Series, University of Gothenburg, Gothenburg, Sweden.
 Invited lecture.